sytac/gulp-commonjs-tasks/README.md

 ## Why?

-- Large gulp files are a pain
+- Large gulp files are a pain.
-- Ability to create self documenting tasks
+- Ability to create self documenting tasks.
-- Commonjs is a fine pattern for creating tasks
+- Commonjs is a fine pattern for creating tasks.
-- Built-in sequences, rather than deps
+- Built-in sequences, rather than dependencies.
+- Gulpfiles are hard to unit test. [^1]

+[^1]: I haven't figured out how much sense there is in unit testing gulp tasks, but hey, it's an argument, right?

 ## Installation